pnp/blog/content/post/microsoft-365-developer-community-call-recording-19th-of-august.md

     focusing on how to use Web Technologies to create a tab (Blazor app) inside of Teams using Visual Studio.
 Open new project (Microsoft Teams App) in Visual Studio.
 Install/open the Teams Toolkit (Preview) for Visual Studio.
 Configure for SSO.
-Click F5.
+Select F5.
     Presto, a default page/tab is created with sample code and implements GraphClient.
 Register the AAD app and modify it as you please.